Skip to main content

 On each widget, you will also see the action menu in the upper right-hand corner.
 Depending on the widget, selecting this menu will allow you to customize or remove the widget individually from your view.

-In order to surface the data that is most important to you and be able to make quick observations and informed optimizations, you can further rearrange and resize the widgets' placements and sizes across the dashboard by dragging them onto the desired position and reforming them into your desired size.
+In order to surface the data that is most important to you and be able to make quick observations and informed optimizations, you can further rearrange and resize the widgets' placements and sizes across the dashboard by dragging them to the desired position and reforming them into your desired size.

 Let’s quickly have a look at what else each of the widgets includes: